Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Setup and calculation

-We will also make the following crucial assumptions: 1) the eikonal, or high energy, approximation, for which $E^+$ is the largest energy scale of the problem; 2) the soft (radiation) approximation $x \ll 1$; 3) collinearity, $k^+\gg k^-$; 4) that the impact parameter varies over a large transverse area; and, most crucially for this letter, 5) the large formation time assumption $\omega_i \ll \mu_i$, where $\mu_i^2\equiv\mu^2+\textbf{q}_i^2$.
+We will also make the following assumptions: 1) the eikonal, or high energy, approximation, in which $E^+$ is the largest energy scale of the problem; 2) the soft\footnote{The validity of the soft gluon approximation within the DGLV formalism has recently been confirmed explicitly \cite{Blagojevic:2018nve}. } (radiation) approximation $x \ll 1$; 3) collinearity, $k^+\gg k^-$; 4) that the impact parameter varies over a large transverse area; and, most crucially for the present article, 5) the large formation time assumption $\omega_i \ll \mu_i$, where $\mu_i^2\equiv\mu^2+\textbf{q}_i^2$.

-Note that the above approximations, in addition to allowing us to systematically drop terms that are small, permit us to 1) (eikonal) ignore the spin of the \highpt{} parton; 2) (soft) assume the source current for the parent parton varies slowly with momentum $J(p-q+k)\approx J(p+k)\approx J(p)$; 3) (collinearity) complete a separation of energy scales
+Note that the above approximations, in addition to allowing us to systematically drop terms that are small, permit us to 1) (eikonal) ignore the spin of the \highpt{} parton; 2) (soft) assume the source current for the parent parton varies slowly with momentum $J(p-q+k)\approx J(p+k)\approx J(p)$; 3) (collinearity) complete a separation of energy scales,